aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

    - Control: Manual
    - Initial State: Editor opened, steering feature enabled
    - Input: User's writing sample for style adaptation
-   - Output: Customized suggestions within 30 seconds
+   - Output: Customized suggestions within `STYLE_MATCH_TIME`
    - Test Case Derivation: Derived from FR-2's requirement for personalization
    - How test will be performed: Upload a writing sample (e.g., an excerpt from a Joan Didion essay or similar source).
-Measure the time from upload to generation, where it must not exceed 30 seconds.
+Measure the time from upload to generation, where it must not exceed `STYLE_MATCH_TIME`.
 Then, evaluate the output using the ([[VnVPlan/VnVPlan#6.3.1 Didion’s Writing Style Validation]]) checklist.